brycewray/astro-site-legacy/src/pages/posts/2020/04/webmentions-three-ssgs-4.md

 In essence, the problem was feeding the GraphQL queries the right information so GraphQL could find the webmentions that went with each page---*i.e.*, because each webmention refers to a page's URL as the `wm-target`, I had to make the GraphQL ask, "What is this page's URL, so that I can then sift through the webmentions and find only the ones that go with it?"
 Since [StaticQuery can't accept the variable](https://www.gatsbyjs.org/docs/static-query/#how-staticquery-differs-from-page-query) which otherwise would've made that reasonably simple, I had to put the code in a *page* component rather than a *non*-page component.[^MaxComment]

 [^MaxComment]: I got an unexpected laugh when, while searching for a way to make this happen, I found a fine [CSS-Tricks](https://css-tricks.com) article, "[How to Get the Current Page URL in Gatsby](https://css-tricks.com/how-to-the-get-current-page-url-in-gatsby/)," by Dmitry Mayorov.
-My laugh came after I'd read Mr. Mayorov's rather detailed explanation, when I saw that the very first reader response was in the form of a [comment by none other than Max Böck](https://css-tricks.com/how-to-the-get-current-page-url-in-gatsby/#comment-1753198) which would resonate with anyone vexed by Gatsby's complexity: *"Jesus that's a lot of JS just to access the page url.
+My laugh came after I'd read Mr. Mayorov's rather detailed explanation, when I saw that the very first reader response was in the form of a [comment by none other than Max Böck](https://css-tricks.com/how-to-the-get-current-page-url-in-gatsby/#comment-1753198) which would resonate with anyone vexed by Gatsby's complexity: *"Jesus[,] that's a lot of JS just to access the page url.
 This is literally just `{{page.url}}` in most other SSGs.”* Preach on, Brother Böck.

 What this meant for my specific situation was that, rather than have a `/src/components/webmentions.js` component that each template could call separately, I ended up putting the appropriate code in *each* affected component.